John C. Sturtevant

 John Cirby Sturtevant (February 20, 1835 – December 20, 1912) was a Republican member of the U.S. House of Representatives from Pennsylvania.

+Biography

-John C. Sturtevant was born in Spring Township, Crawford County, Pennsylvania.
-He attended the common schools and engaged in teaching and farming.
-He was an officer in the Pennsylvania State House of Representatives at Harrisburg, Pennsylvania, in 1861, 1862, and 1864.
-He was a delegate to seven Republican State conventions from 1865 to 1890.
-He was a member of the State House of Representatives in 1865 and in 1866.
-He moved to Conneautville, Pennsylvania, in 1867.
-He was engaged in the hardware business until 1873, and in manufacturing and milling until 1888.
+John C. Sturtevant was born in Spring Township, Crawford County, Pennsylvania on February 20, 1835, and attended the common schools in his community before becoming a teacher and farmer.

+He was an officer in the Pennsylvania State House of Representatives in Harrisburg, Pennsylvania, in 1861, 1862, and 1864, and a delegate to seven Republican State conventions from 1865 to 1890.
+A member of the State House of Representatives in 1865 and in 1866, he moved to Conneautville, Pennsylvania in 1867, where he engaged in the hardware business until 1873 and in manufacturing and milling until 1888.
 He also engaged in banking, serving as cashier and president of the First National Bank of Conneautville.